itb2k13/pughound-js/README.md

 ## reference it

-check for the most recent version and include the script tags below noting to replace the @pughound_ver with latest
+check for the most recent release version within this repo and include the script tags below noting to replace the @pughound_ver with latest.

+the jsDelivr CDN picks up releases directly from this repo.

 ```xml
 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/jquery-throttle-debounce/1.1/jquery.ba-throttle-debounce.min.js"></script>